Accelerating Time Series Analysis via Processing using Non-Volatile Memories: Background Motivation

-Time series analysis constitutes one of the most important data mining primitives thanks to its generality in detecting anomalies and similarities for a wide range of applications.
+Time series analysis constitutes one of the most important and general data mining primitives for a wide range of real-world applications~\cite{SS17}: epidemiology, genomics, neuroscience, medicine, environmental sciences, economics, and many more.
 Table~\ref{tab:tsa_applications} presents a few examples for applications of TSA.

 In statistics, econometrics, meteorology, and geophysics, the primary goal of time series analysis is prediction and forecasting.
 At the same time, in signal processing, control engineering, and communication engineering, it is used for signal detection and estimation.
 In data mining, pattern recognition, and machine learning, time series motif and discord discovery are used for clustering, classification, anomaly detection, and forecasting.
 Finally, the most important application of time series motif and discord discovery is clustering seismic data and discovering earthquake pattern clusters from the continuous seismic recording.
 Consequently, seismic clustering can be applied to earthquake relocation and volcano monitoring to help improve earthquake and volcanic hazard assessments.